 If you are not sure how to name your item appropriately, please ask Dr. McCarl for help.
 In some situations, it may be necessary for us to consult with archivists to get the correct information.

-Note for Summer 2020: The filenames for all of the UNF items that we're editing in Summer 2020 will follow this format:
+The filenames for all of the UNF items will follow this format:

 "ehl001" represents the collection (here, Elisa Hatch Letters) and the number of the document.
 This is the same as the filename of the pdf that the Library has provided, minus the "af," an internal indicator that means "archive file" that is not meaningful for our purposes.